pygreece/community/organization/principles/en.md

 members have specific roles, serving all actions run by the PyGreece community.
 Those roles are:

-- _PyGreece community projects_: This role is dedicated to the Projects run by PyGreece community.
-The director with this role is responsible to find, identify, raise an idea, opportunity or need, initiate implementation, maintain, take forward every PyGreece community project, while making sure that more and more contributors will come on board, and we create an impact.
+- _PyGreece community projects_: Directors with this role are dedicated to the Projects run by the PyGreece community.
+The director with this role is responsible to find, identify, raise ideas, opportunities or needs, initiate implementation, maintain, and take forward every PyGreece community project, while making sure that more and more contributors will come on board, and we create an impact.
 - _Community outreach_: This role is dedicated to the PyGreece community outreach and the